dogadogan/InfraredTags/ml_tutorial/train.md

     <img  height=  "200" src="https://github.com/HCIELab/InfraTags/blob/main/public/readme_img/setting.png">
 </p>

-#### 5) In case you run the case elsewhere, there might be a problem when dealing with ArUCo.
+#### 5) In case you run the code elsewhere, there might be a problem when dealing with ArUCo.
 The normal opencv library does not support ArUCo.
 You should uninstall opencv-python and install opencv-contrib-python instead.
 The notebook on Kaggle has already dealed with this problem, and you can skip this step.

 #### 6) UNet.
 The binarization model that we use is UNet.
 The architecture is as follows.
 You only need to specify in_channels and out_channels when initiating a model.
 Still, keep in mind that the size of the training image must be divisible by 16 because UNet performs maxpooling 4 times.